behnam2014/ssoar-gold-standard/README.md

 * [5-References_segmented_by_Annotatortool2](5-References_segmented_by_Annotatortool2)
     * In this folder there is 12 papers in German language.
     * These papers have a reference section at end of paper plus some short citation as footnote.
+    * for these papers the layouts are extracted from pdf files but references are not checked manually.
 * [guidelinefiles](guidelinefiles/)
    * There is one guideline files in this folder.

-Each folder again contains several sub-folders:
+**Each folder again contains several sub-folders:**
-1. Pdfs
+1. **Pdfs**
-    * This folder contains pdf files which randomly picked from [SSOAR publications](http://www.ssoar.info/)(for understanding how they are selected see Selection method).
+    * This folder contains pdf files which randomly picked from [SSOAR publications](http://www.ssoar.info/)(for understanding how they are selected see **Selection method**).
-2. Layouts
+2. **Layouts**
     * This folder contains extracted layout files from selected pdfs.
-    * [CERMINE](https://github.com/CeON/CERMINE) is used for layout extraction
+    * [CERMINE](https://github.com/CeON/CERMINE) is used for layout extraction.
-3. Layout with references checked manually by EXRef-Identifier Tool
+3. **Layout with identified references**
-    * This folder contains layout files which all references strings are annotated and checked manually.
+    * This folder contains layout files plus identified references which all references strings are annotated and checked manually.
     * [EXRef-Identifier](https://github.com/exciteproject/Annotator_tool/tree/master/Annotatortool1) is used for checking identified reference strings in layout files.
-4. Extracted References from Layouts
+4. **Extracted References from Layouts**
     * This folder contains extracted reference strings from annotated layout files (the output of step 3).
     * [refext ](https://github.com/exciteproject/refext) is used for extracting reference strings from layout files.
-5. Segmented References
+5. **Segmented References**
-    * this folder contains segmented reference strings
+    * This folder contains segmented reference strings.
     * references are checked and edited manually by [EXRefmeta-Extractor Tool](https://github.com/exciteproject/Annotator_tool/tree/master/Annotatortool2)
 6. Merged Layout and segmented references
-    * this folder contains again layout files which are merged with segmented reference strings.
+    * This folder contains layout files(from step 3) which are merged with segmented reference strings(from step 5).

 ### Selection method
 We randomly select our papers from the 33,954 available publications in [SSOAR repository](http://www.ssoar.info/).